 Are You Waiting to Get Married?

-Another question you shouldn't ask a COVID bride is whether or not they're waiting (or not waiting) to get legally married.
+Another question you shouldn't ask is whether or not they're waiting (or not waiting) to get legally married.
 “You don't want to make any assumptions on how they feel about waiting versus not waiting and you don't want to add your biases and opinion on them,” says Chang.
 “This is a very personal decision and there is no right or wrong answer, but many times people make an assumption and in turn, the question can make a couple not only doubt their choice but feel bad about it.”

 Instead, she recommends asking the couple how they're doing and what they're thinking in a general sense so that they can choose to share or not share what they've decided.